|Campus||Course code||Fee type||Pattern of

 Honours: All students will graduate with honours which will be awarded as graded or ungraded.
 Entry into the graded honours stream may be offered to high performing students at the completion of third year.
 The graded honours stream requires students to complete a supervised research project.

 Fees and charges: Visit the University of Newcastle website for current fee information.

 This degree and future professional practice is both mentally and physically demanding.
 Students may be required to practise hands-on examinations and simulated treatments/procedures with other students in laboratory classes.
 Applicants who may be unsure of their ability to complete the degree and work in the profession should contact the University prior to applying.

-Applicants who have not studied Mathematics or Physics are encouraged to take a bridging course/s before the commencement of the university year.
+Applicants who have not studied Mathematics Advanced or Physics are encouraged to take a bridging course/s before the commencement of the university year.
 Bridging and enabling courses.

 If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes: visit the University of Newcastle website.

 If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission: visit the University of Newcastle website.

 If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree: visit the University of Newcastle website.